-Criminal charges have very negative effects on your reputation, job, and relationships, and conviction will result in penalties that severely limit your personal freedoms.
-With so much at stake, you need a Las Vegas criminal lawyer who can provide the dedication and effective counsel that is imperative to a strong defense.
+Criminal charges have drastically negative effects on your reputation, job, and relationships, and conviction will result in penalties that severely limit your personal freedoms.
+With so much at stake, you need our Vegas Dream Team who provide the dedication and effective counsel that is imperative to a strong defense.

 At De Castroverde Law Group we are committed to helping clients fight their charges and avoid the criminal penalties in Las Vegas associated with felony and misdemeanor offenses.
 In fact, our firm was the first in Las Vegas to successfully defend a casino marker case.

 De Castroverde Law Group has helped countless clients defend against serious charges, including:

 Our Las Vegas criminal defense attorneys are experienced in defending clients against all types of drug charges, and we can advocate for you.